 Let me set this straight: You will fail.
 You suck at what you are doing.
-You won’t make it.
-Unless you stop procrastinating and start putting in the effort.
-Do genuine hard work.
+You will only make it if you stop procrastinating and start putting in the effort.

 Here's how you can start to publish your work, stop procrastinating, and start doing.

 As simple as that.
-Don’t go around telling your ideas to people.
+Refrain from telling your ideas to people.
 Start getting things done.
-Don’t try to make it sound great before it’s even made.
+Don't try to make it sound great before it's even made.
 Make it, ship it, then you can talk about it.
-Don’t do the opposite.
+Don't do the opposite.

-What’s the purpose of creating something if you’re just going to keep it for yourself?
+What's the purpose of creating something if you're going to keep it for yourself?
 Unless it is something personal, like a diary, for example.
-Getting your work out and receiving feedback is what makes you better at your craft.
+Getting your work out and receiving feedback makes you better at your craft.

-And to be honest, in the beginning, your work won’t be seen by a lot of people anyways.
-So don’t be afraid of being judged, nobody cares.
-Ship it, then make it better or move on to your next project.
+And in the beginning, your work won't be seen by many people anyways.
+So don't be afraid of being judged.
+Nobody cares.
+Publish it, then improve it or move on to your next project.

-If you are sharing your project for the sake of likes, comments, retweets, or even to get viral, you won’t get much fulfilment from doing it.
+You will get little fulfilment if you share your project for likes, comments, retweets, or even to get viral.
 Focusing on social validations will not help you get better.
-Focusing on your craft will get you better and will take you further down the road.
+Concentrating on your craft will make you feel better and will take you further down the road.

-So when you have doubts about whether to publish things or not, just share it.
+When you have doubts about whether to publish things or not, share them.
 Remember point number 2: nobody cares about your work.

 By doing this, you will have a sense of achievement.
-You would realize that you have been using your time effectively for the past few years you weren’t wasting your time and that you’ve learned a ton.
+You would realize that you have been using your time effectively for the past few years and have learned a ton.
 Look back and reflect on the difference between your current and past self.
 Think of it as the highlight of your life.

-Having a full-time job while doing side projects is hard.
-Simply because you need to pour in the time, effort, and passion to do it.
-That is why a lot of people have always said that they are “working on something” but never actually finished or published their project.
+Having a full-time job while doing side projects takes a lot of work.
+Simply because you need to pour in the time, effort, and passion to do it, many people have always said that they are "working on something" but never actually finished or published their project.

 Don't be like that.
 Stop talking and start doing.